WillTirone/applied_stats/README.md

 # Statistics_Module
-Creating a project to implement various statistical distributions and methods in Python
+Creating a project to implement various statistical distributions and methods in Python.

+The examples below, and several others, can also be found in the  [Demonstration Jupyter Notebook](https://github.com/WillTirone/Statistics_Module/blob/main/Demonstration.ipynb)

 ```python
 >>> from Statistics_OOP import all